ujm-closed/server-application/README.md

 ## About the Project

 This project is developed in order to demostrate Semantic Web architecture by using Spring-Boot for the backend, Graph-DB to store data in the form of triples.
-The chosen domain is "Tourrist Assisting Application" that contains different resource information such as `City Information`, `Hospital Information`, `Train Station`, `Bike Station` information.
+The chosen domain is "Tourist Assisting Application" that contains different resource information such as `City Information`, `Hospital Information`, `Train Station`, `Bike Station` information.

 # Application overview
  This project consist of three main applications.